-Saving your home ranks high on the list of reasons people file Chapter 13.
+Saving your house ranks high on the list of reasons people file Chapter 13.

 The automatic stay stops foreclosures; Chapter 13 gives you time to fix the problem.

-But the stay and more time, alone, isn’t enough to save the day if you run afoul of other rules, written and unwritten, about homeownership in Chapter 13.
+But the stay and more time, alone, aren’t enough to save the day if you run afoul of other rules, written and unwritten, about homeownership in Chapter 13.

 So, here’s your manual for Keeping Your Home Through Bankruptcy.